-One of the best ways to help students grow as writers is to surround them with quality writing.
+One of the best ways to help students improve word choice and grow as writers is to surround them with quality writing.
 Books that model the specific writing skill or style we’re wanting our students to practice make the best mentor texts.
 For this post, I’ve chosen to highlight one of Julia Cook’s books, My Mouth is a Volcano.
 Julia’s books are often metaphorical, and for this lesson, my focus will be on word choice.

 ABOUT THE AUTHOR: